gdsbook/book/notebooks/09_spatial_inequality.md

 While regional decompositions are useful, they do not tell the whole story.
 Indeed, a "region" is just a special kind of group; its "geography" is only made manifest through group membership (*is the county "in" the region or not?*).
 This kind of "place-based" thinking, while geographic, is not necessarily *spatial*.
 It does not incorporate the notions of distance or proximity into the study of inequality.
 The geographical locations of the regions could be re-arranged without impact, so long as the group membership structure is maintained.
 While, arguably, shuffling regions around means they are no longer "regions," the statistical methods would be no different.

 The final approach we review here is an explicit integration of space within traditional, non-spatial measure.
-In particular, we consider a *spatialised* version of the Gini coefficient, introduced by {cite}`Rey_2012`.
+In particular, we consider a *spatialized* version of the Gini coefficient, introduced by {cite}`Rey_2012`.
 The spatial Gini is designed to consider the role of spatial adjacency in a decomposition of the traditional Gini.
 The original index can be formulated focusing on the set of pairwise absolute differences in incomes:

 $$G = \frac{\sum_i \sum_j \left | y_i - y_j \right|}{2 n^2 \bar{x}} $$